Water for rural Botswana right from the tap

 “Siemens provided digitalization, flexibility, and customization in deploying the technology, which was the right fit for the project.
 Based on close cross-collaboration between all our divisions, several elements from the Siemens portfolio could be successfully integrated.
 The fact that it was all brought together by our Totally Integrated Automation (TIA) Portal makes it even better,” says Sabine Dall’Omo, CEO of Siemens South Africa.

 So much more than water

 Since starting operation, the plant has continued to provide not only a reliable source of drinking water, but also jobs for the local population.
 “With this project, we are also helping to develop local skills.
 Staff of the operating company Water Utilities Corporation received training at the Siemens Sitrain center in Midrand, South Africa, and in Botswana.
 Now they can utilize these skills to run the plant,” explains Mike Tearnan.
 “This deep involvement of the people at the site is a significant factor for successful project implementation.”

 Making digitalization happen

 With the treatment plant in full operation, Mike Tearnan already has plans to expand the services that Moreflow is able to offer to customers based upon the Siemens digitalization portfolio: “We look forward to introducing the digital twin concept in future projects.
 This will allow us to do an upfront design confirmation to better mitigate project challenges, which will translate into significant cost savings and ensure that projects are completed on time.
-Moreover, we are looking at cloud connectivity to MindSphere, the IIoT-as-a-service solution from Siemens.”
+Moreover, we are looking at cloud connectivity to MindSphere, the leading IoT as a service solution from Siemens.”